KCNC29/odin-recipes/README.md

 # odin-recipes
 My T.O.P.
 Recipes Project-
 The goal of this project is to build a basic recipe website.
 Additionally, I will practice my current HTML skills using the knowledge I have gained thusfar in my The Odin Project coursework.
-The skills I will demonstrate in this project include creating a new repository on GitHub, cloning the repository, practicing git commands (add, commit, and push), creating an HTML boilerplate, creating headings, creating relative links,
+The skills I will demonstrate in this project include: -Creating a new repository on GitHub -Cloning the repository -Using git commands (add, commit, and push) -Creating an HTML boilerplate -Creating headings -Creating relative links -Creating unordered and ordered lists